rackerlabs/rackspace-how-to/content/cloud-backup/best-practices-for-cloud-backup.md

 #### Move backup files

+The files created and used by Cloud Backup are stored by default on the system drive.
+In rare cases, they might become very large and crowd the system drive.

-To move the biggest types of Cloud Backup files from a system drive, create a symlink (Windows) or a mount point (Linux) to the path of the log or database files.
-For information about the location of these paths, see the "Locations of Cloud Backup agent files" section in [Cloud Backup agent logging][https://support.rackspace.com/how-to/cloud-backup-agent-logging-basics/].
+On Linux cloud servers, the solution is to use an external drive for these files and create a mount point to the path of the log or database files.
+For information about the location of these paths, see the "Locations of Cloud Backup agent files" section in [Cloud Backup agent logging](/how-to/cloud-backup-agent-logging-basics).

-If you use the **AgentConfig.exe** tool located in the  `C:\Program Files\Driveclient` folder, use the following procedure to move these files from the system drive of a Windows system:
+On Windows cloud servers, you can use the **AgentConfig.exe** tool located in the `C:\Program Files\Driveclient` folder to move these files from the system drive:

 1. Shut down the Cloud Backup agent service.